bazelbuild/proposals/designs/2019-02-26_RemoteFileSystem-For-Bazel.md

 # Overview
 Bazel as a build tool natively expects files of the build action requested to be present on Disk.
 For a monorepo of a significant size, dumping out the entire repository for every single build , even with bazel's caching is going to be a significant overhead.

 Statistically, a repo which is ~2 GBs of source needs around 1-2 mins to dump out to disk.
 This proposal intends to address this particular issue by extending bazel to support a Remote File system , which can talk to any repository which supports Content addressable storage of source files to be able to provide on demand , requested files/contents hashes/file stats via HTTP/GRPC endpoints.
+Alternatively , a FUSE store can be specified as the type and associated mount point can be passed along as a startup option.

 # Existing Approaches
 Currently , the bazel server does not support OOTB any way to get around having files on the local disk where bazel server is running.
 Even with the remote [ BuildFarm ] setup , the local files are uploaded to the remote server for being actioned on.